 So it was a mix of reminiscence and rediscovery that I tuned into a recording of Ajahn Sundara on the train up to London to meet her and the Museum team.
 Sundara is a senior nun in the Sangha with more than 30 years of practice.
 She’s French and deliciously pithy in her talks and it was a real treat to spend the morning together in the Great Hall, riffing on the themes that inspire her and me and might be interesting to talk about on the 22nd.

-Ajahn Sundara had much to say about this literal imagining of ‘no-self’ one of the core concepts of Buddhist dharma and for me it sparked, once again, a sense of real deep appreciation that the teaching of this man from more than 2.500 years ago still resonates and transforms lives (my life, the Ajahn’s life) as it did in the heyday of the Stupa which now lies in fragments in museums all around the world.
+Ajahn Sundara had much to say about this literal imagining of ‘no-self’ one of the core concepts of Buddhist dharma.
+For me, it sparked, once again, a sense of real deep appreciation that the teaching of this man.
+From more than 2.500 years ago still resonates and transforms lives (my life, the Ajahn’s life).
+As it did in the heyday of the Stupa which now lies in fragments in museums all around the world.

 I suspect that Sundara and I could talk almost all night about the various facets of this piece of art.
-What it meant for practioners historically.
-How the dharma was spun round and reimagined by practioners in India, in Thailan, in Tibet and in the UK over the centuries.
-And how personally the teaching of no-self still disrupts and liberates human practioners in the 21st century, still struggling as the Buddha struggled with the vicissisitudes of a human body in a shared world.
+What it meant for practitioners historically.
+How the dharma was spun round and reimagined by practitioners in India, in Thailand, in Tibet and in the UK over the centuries.
+And how personally the teaching of no-self still disrupts and liberates human practitioners in the 21st century.
+Still struggling as the Buddha struggled with the vicissitudes of a human body in a shared world.